abhishekHegde2000/ai-note-app/README.md

 ## Contribution

-We welcome contributions to this project.
+I welcome contributions to this project.
 Please feel free to submit issues, pull requests, or suggestions for improvement.